spkelle2/Equipment_Routing_Docs/_build/html/_sources/main.rst.txt

 .. note::

-    A full example of what a proper data sheet cooresponding with the code looks like, check the repository at
+    For a full example of what a proper data sheet cooresponding with the code looks like, check the repository at
     https://github.com/spkelle2/Equipment_Routing.